 We work in conjunction with Coventry City Council who give us expert advice on SIMs reporting and managing student data.
 Internally we work collaboratively across the MAT sharing knowledge and good practice.

-We currently outsource our Governors Clerking Advice and Support function to Warwickshire Council who offer an excellent Training and Development package for Directors and Governors and who ensure excellent clerking support at all meetings.
+We currently outsource our Governors Clerking Advice and Support function to Coventry City Council who also offer an excellent Training and Development package for Directors and Governors and who ensure excellent clerking support at all meetings.

 Academy Conversion – We understand from our own experience that the conversion process can be a distraction away from core purpose for school leaders.
-Within the Executive Principal team we have built up strong knowledge and working experience of the conversion process and as such will support and manage the process.
+Within the Trust senior leadership team we have built up strong knowledge and working experience of the conversion process and as such will support and manage the process.
 We have access to legal expertise through our external partnerships which means partner academies can be assured of receiving sound advice at every stage.

-All academies within the trust are supported by the Business Manager and team who has delegated responsibility for:
+All academies within the trust are supported by the Head of Finance and Head of Operations with delegated responsibility for:

 • Delivering financial administration and budget management;